 (Also LAC 264) Study of Caribbean literature with emphasis upon the oral and literary traditions of the English-speaking Caribbean.
-Consideration is also given to creole Caribbean languages and the ways in which they have shaped the development
+Consideration is also given to creole Caribbean languages and the ways in which they have shaped the development of Caribbean literature and cultures.

-Enhanced Synthesis and Research Writing, Synthesis and Research Writing
+Enhanced Synthesis and Research Writing, Synthesis and Research Writing Prerequisite Additional Information: With a final grade of C- or better.